waferbaby/usesthis/posts/2010-08-27-salvatore.sanfilippo.markdown

 I mostly use the following three computers:

-A [MacBook Pro][macbook-pro] 13" running [Mac OS X][mac-os-x], as my desktop and primary development computer.
+A [MacBook Pro][macbook-pro] 13" running [Mac OS X][macos], as my desktop and primary development computer.
 No additional monitors or keyboards, I feel well with the 13" display.

 A Linux [Ubuntu][] system running on a [Dell T3500][precision-t3500] with 24 GB of RAM.
 Most of the times I use this other computer from ssh.